Study Abroad Program Manager

 Program sponsor: Council on International Educational Exchange (CIEE)

 This hands-on program gives students the opportunity to explore global communication trends, while analyzing and articulating the complexities of contemporary life in the Czech Republic.
-All participants enroll in a Czech language course, a credit-bearing internship, and three elective courses either at the CIEE Center (program courses with other study abroad students), the Prague Film and Television School of the Academy of the Performing Arts (FAMU), and/or Charles University.
+All participants enroll in a Czech language course and elective courses either at the CIEE Center (program courses with other study abroad students), the Prague Film and Television School of the Academy of the Performing Arts (FAMU), and/or Charles University.
 Students interested in taking courses at the local university should only select courses worth at least 2 semester credits and avoid any 1.5-semester credit courses, since they are not eligible for transfer to Northwestern.
-Internships are available with local media organizations and firms, and CIEE offers a weekly guest lecture series featuring local artists, filmmakers, political figures, and philosophers discussing contemporary, issues, art, and media topics.
+Credit-bearing internships are available with local media organizations and firms, and CIEE offers a weekly guest lecture series featuring local artists, filmmakers, political figures, and philosophers discussing contemporary, issues, art, and media topics.

-Open to students from all majors with a minimum 2.5 GPA; must have completed 2 or more courses beyond introductory level in Communications, Journalism, Media, or International Affairs.
+Open to students from all majors with a minimum 2.5 GPA.

 Students must take a Czech language course on the program in order to fulfill Northwestern's study abroad language requirement.